Connect with others who understand.

 When Is Radiation Used?

-Radiation therapy is most often given after a lumpectomy (also called a partial mastectomy) — surgery to remove a small area of tumor and surrounding tissue.
-Radiation helps kill any cancer cells that remain after surgery and prevents new cancer cells from forming in the treatment area.
-For people with early-stage breast cancer, a lumpectomy plus radiation cuts the risk of cancer returning in half.
+Radiation therapy is most often given after a lumpectomy (also called breast-conserving surgery) — to remove a small tumor and surrounding normal tissue.
+Radiation helps kill cancer cells that remain after surgery and prevents new cancer cells from forming in the treatment area.
+Breast cancer recurs in less than 5 percent of people 10 years after surgery and radiation.

-If you have a total or modified radical mastectomysurgery to remove all your breast tissue and, often, nearby lymph nodes — you may still need radiation therapy if your tumor was large or cancer cells were found in other breast areas, the skin, or the lymph nodes.
-Radiation treatments can help kill the cancer cells that couldn’t be surgically removed.
-However, many people don’t require radiation after a mastectomy.
+If you have a total or modified radical mastectomy — surgery to remove all your breast tissue and, often, nearby lymph nodes — you may still need radiation therapy if your tumor was large or cancer cells were found in other areas of the breast, in the skin, or the lymph nodes.
+Radiation therapy can help target any remaining cancer cells that couldn’t be surgically removed.

 You may also need to get radiation in other circumstances, such as to: